barryceelen/SublimeClaude/README.md

 # Claudette – Claude for Sublime Text

-A [Sublime Text](http://www.sublimetext.com) package for interacting with Anthropic's Claude API.
+A [Sublime Text](http://www.sublimetext.com) package for interacting with the Anthropic Claude API.
 The package is for the most part written by Claude AI itself.

 Type "Ask Claude" in the command palette or find the "Ask Claude" item in the "Tools" menu or in the right-click context menu to ask a question.
 Any selected text in the current file will be sent along to the Anthropic Claude API.
 Note that a Claude API key is required.